pangeo-data/climpred/README.md

 ## Modules

+carbon

+Functions for the carbon cycle and carbonate chemistry.

+colormaps

+Load in a custom colormap (see below).

 filtering

 Functions for filtering output over space and time.

-vis

-Functions for colorbars, coloarmaps, and projecting data globally or regionally.
+physics

+Functions related to physical conversions.

 stats